Change 1 - Dryland Farming

 The reports and information that informed the proposed plan change, including the section 32 evaluation report, can be viewed below.

-A summary of decisions requested by submitters, copies of the original submissions and a further submission form can be viewed and downloaded below.
+A summary of decisions requested by submitters, copies of the original submissions and further submissions can be viewed and downloaded below.

 In 2014 the Hurunui community identified a problem with the suite of plan provisions known as the “10% rule”.
 In 2017, the Hurunui Waiau Zone Committee embarked on a collaborative process to identify a solution to that problem.
 Proposed Plan Change 1 is a result of that collaborative process.